sergiokopplin/indigo/_posts/2017-07-03-lanternfish.md

 CNN architectures for autoencoding of motion cubes to learn representations of motion feature space in an unsupervised manner are included.
 Architectures optimized for different motion cube sizes are provided.

 ## Source code

+All source code is freely available on the `Lanternfish` Github page.
+Feel free to [email me with any questions!](mailto:jacobkimmel@gmail.com)

 [Lanternfish Github](https://github.com/jacobkimmel/lanternfish)